-You’ve paid a small fortune building your perfect website but you’re still not ranking well on Google.
+So, you’ve paid a small fortune building your perfect website but you’re still not ranking well on Google.
 It’s so frustrating but there’s more to being found on Google’s search engine than having a pretty website.
 It’s all about content and SEO.
 What exactly is SEO?
-Well, let me tell you…
+Well, let me give you some seo tips.

 SEO is short for search engine optimisation.
 Basically, it’s using methods and strategies that will help drive organic traffic to your website.
 Now, organic is the word here!
 Because honestly, who has the money to fork out, week after week after week, to pay for traffic to your website?
 Especially when given the right tools and information, you can successfully drive traffic to your website for free!